Ruke3663/receipt-processor/README.md

-# Receipt Processor - Fetch Assessment
+# Receipt Processor

-This project implements a Go-based webservice for the Fetch Receipt Processor assessment.
+This project implements a Go-based webservice for the Receipt Processor assessment.
 It processes receipts via a REST API, calculates points based on specified rules, and stores data in memory.
 The implementation fulfills the API defined in `api.yml`, with endpoints for submitting receipts and retrieving points.

 ## Features